-If your fine relates to an incident involving a vehicle, and you were not the driver, you can download, print and complete our statutory declaration form (PDF - 66kb) if you were not the driver.
+If your fine relates to an incident involving a vehicle, and you were not the driver, you can download, print and complete a statutory declaration form (PDF - 66kb).

-Council will investigate the matters raised in your dispute and will decide if there are sufficient grounds to withdraw or uphold the PIN.
+Council will investigate the matters raised in your appeal and determine if there are sufficient grounds to withdraw or uphold the PIN.
 Prior to appealing, please consider the following common scenarios in which Council is unlikely to consider withdrawing a PIN.

-You must lodge your request to Council within 28 days from the PIN issued date to avoid further notices or additional costs.
+You must lodge your appeal to Council within 28 days from the date the PIN was issued to avoid further notices or additional costs.
 Upon receipt, Council will place the matter on hold until a final decision is made.

-The above local level review information also relates to tolling PIN disputes.
+The above local level review information also relates to tolling PIN appeals.
 However, statutory declarations nominating another driver at the time of travel is not applicable.
 The registered owner receives the notice on all Linkt tolling notices.
 This includes final demand notices.

 Drivers are not issued a toll infringement for non-payment of tolls.
-They are for the offence of 'fail to comply with a local government tollway notice to the registered owner of vehicle'.
+They are issued for the offence of 'fail to comply with a local government tollway notice to the registered owner of vehicle'.

-You can lodge a dispute with supporting documentation if you have sold the vehicle or the vehicle or plates have been stolen at the time of travel.
+You can lodge an appeal with supporting documentation if you have sold the vehicle, or the vehicle or plates were stolen at the time of travel.

 Lodging your stage one review

-You can dispute a fine online or send a written request for review with any evidence and additional information to:
+You can appeal a fine online or send a written request for review with any evidence and additional information to: